ricardofagodoy/bitcoin-bot/src/apis/README.md

 ***

-If you wanna create your own strategy, it's super easy (read about it at default README)
+If you want to create your own strategy, read about it at default README